 Before apples were cultivated thousands of years ago, they were smaller, tarter fruits than today’s sweet cultivars.
 Today, there are more than 7,000 named apple varieties.

 This stuffed squash recipe calls for green apples and vegan sausage for a bold mix of fall flavors.

 These “soul food” staples contain more than 7 grams of fiber in every cup, making this cruciferous vegetable a good choice for digestive-system support.

 Members of the cabbage family, collards are believed to help prevent cancer and are rich in magnesium, potassium, vitamin A, and protein.
 They can be prepared in the same way as spinach.

 There’s nothing quite like fresh sage to add zing to a savory dish, and although it grows year-round, it suits fall recipes perfectly.
 We value sage as a flavoring today, but the ancient Romans thought it was sacred.
 You may find yourself revering the sage stuffing in this recipe:

-One of the oldest cultivated fruits, the popular pear has been used as a muse for still-life paintings, sung about in “The Twelve Days of Christmas,” and immortalized in Homer’s The Odyssey.
-The Romans believed that the pear was a gift from the gods, and they may have been right, considering that pears are both delicious and good for you.
-Packed full of fiber, vitamin C, and potassium, this tasty fruit is perfect raw or when baked or grilled.
+One of the oldest cultivated fruits, pears have been used as a muse for still-life paintings, sung about in “The Twelve Days of Christmas,” and immortalized as a “gift of the gods” in Homer’s The Odyssey.
+Full of fiber, vitamin C, and potassium, this tasty fruit is perfect raw or when baked or grilled.